 - Many of them appear to be early ancestors of higher forms; from algae to the chordates (a major group of animals that includes human primates).
 Others appear unrelated to any living forms and their later disappearance presents an intriguing mystery.

-Explore our Burgess Shale Fossils
+Explore our Burgess Shale Specimens